 Practice makes everything easier, and that includes the SAT test.
-If you are looking for a way to increase your chance of getting a high score in SAT, you need to do more than just studying the topics; you need to practice taking the test itself.
+If you are looking for a way to increase your chance of getting a high score in SAT, you need to do more than just studying the topics; you need to practice taking the test itself through SAT practice tests.

-- The same topics as the real test
+- The same topics and format as the real SAT test.

 Topics Included in the SAT Practice Test

-- Reading test consists of 5 passages with 52 multiple choice questions about the following topics:
+Reading test consists of 5 passages with 52 multiple choice questions.
+It covers the following topics:

 - U.S. or world literature